 Christina's Question: We currently have a lien on our house which is few years old because we can't afford to pay it.
-We are getting a divorce and he wants to take the house and the responsibility for the lien.
+We are getting divorced and he wants to take the house and the responsibility for the lien.
 I am worried that after we divorce, if he does not pay it or file bankruptcy, will they come after me?

 Brette's Answer: Yes, definitely.
 That's why you need to make sure there is an indemnification clause in the divorce decree.
 You need to talk with an attorney.

 Jody's Question: I plan on leaving my husband and the state due to various reasons.
 I don't want any of the assets we bought during our marriage and won't be seeking a divorce (he'll have to file for a default divorce if he wants one).
 He pressured me into signing an equity line of credit with him to build a summer residence, which unfortunately is in his name.
 Am I going to be liable for anything if I leave?